KaSaNaa/Blog-Site-using-Firebase/README.md

-# Dev@Deakin Project Setup Guide
+# Blog Site using Firebase Project Setup Guide

-This guide provides step-by-step instructions to set up the Dev@Deakin project on your local machine.
+This guide provides step-by-step instructions to set up the Blog Site using Firebase project on your local machine.
 Follow these steps carefully to ensure a smooth setup process.

 ## Prerequisites